-Brief: This beginner’s guide shows you how to safely remove Ubuntu from Windows dual boot.
+Brief: This beginner’s guide shows you how to safely remove Ubuntu or any other Linux distribution from Windows dual boot.

 Uninstall Ubuntu safely from Windows dual boot mode

 - Change the boot order in UEFI settings and give priority to Windows Boot Manager.
 You may also delete Grub entry from UEFI setting, if your system gives you this option.
 If that doesn’t work then you’ll have to repair boot with a bootable Windows disk.

 As the last resort, you need to have a bootable Windows disk or recovery disk so that you can use it to repair the boot after removing Ubuntu (if needed).

 Part 1: Run a sanity check and make Windows as default boot manager